Food and Alcohol

 Asthma increases the risk of having a reaction to alcohol.
 Alcohol is a common trigger for people with aspirin-induced asthma.
 One study showed that more than 4 out of 5 people with aspirin-induced asthma report symptoms after drinking alcohol.
 Symptoms usually start within an hour of beginning to drink.9

-Wine and beer are the alcoholic drinks most likely to cause asthma symptoms.
+Wine and beer are the adult drinks most likely to cause asthma symptoms.
 This may be because of high levels of sulfites.
-Reactions to distilled alcoholic drinks are less common.3,10
+Reactions to distilled adult drinks are less common.3,10

 How does caffeine affect asthma outcomes?